GOES West (GOES 17)

 Visible Bands

-There are two visible bands, blue and red.
-These two wavelengths are named relative to their location on the visible portion of the electromagnetic spectrum.
+There are two visible bands, blue and red, named relative to their location on the visible portion of the electromagnetic spectrum.

-While in their natural state these images would appear in blue and red hues respectfully, colors have been desaturated to appear in grayscale.
-Since these are "visible" channels the images will appear black at night.
+While in their natural state, these images would appear in blue and red hues respectively, but colors have been desaturated to appear in grayscale.
+Since these are "visible" channels, the images will appear black at night.

 Near-Infrared Bands